EspressoSystems/espresso-sequencer/contracts/script/README.md

 ## Deploying Upgradable Contracts without OpenZeppelin Defender and without a Safe Multisig Wallet Admin

+Use these instructions for staging deployments only.
+Ensure that you have set the following variables in the `.env` file.

+- `MNEMONIC`
+- `MNEMONIC_OFFSET`

 ### 1. Deploy the LightClient Contract

 ```bash